godotengine/godot-docs/classes/class_physicsdirectspacestate3d.rst

 :ref:`PackedFloat32Array<class_PackedFloat32Array>` **cast_motion**\ (\ parameters\: :ref:`PhysicsShapeQueryParameters3D<class_PhysicsShapeQueryParameters3D>`\ ) :ref:`🔗<class_PhysicsDirectSpaceState3D_method_cast_motion>`

 Checks how far a :ref:`Shape3D<class_Shape3D>` can move without colliding.
-All the parameters for the query, including the shape, are supplied through a :ref:`PhysicsShapeQueryParameters3D<class_PhysicsShapeQueryParameters3D>` object.
+All the parameters for the query, including the shape and the motion, are supplied through a :ref:`PhysicsShapeQueryParameters3D<class_PhysicsShapeQueryParameters3D>` object.

 Returns an array with the safe and unsafe proportions (between 0 and 1) of the motion.
 The safe proportion is the maximum fraction of the motion that can be made without a collision.
 The unsafe proportion is the minimum fraction of the distance that must be moved for a collision.
 If no collision is detected a result of ``[1.0, 1.0]`` will be returned.